Wasserstein Flow Matching: Generative modeling over families of distributions: Flow matching over the Wasserstein space

-Let $\mf p_0$ and $\mf p_1$ denote probability measures over the Wasserstein space.\footnote{This implies that $\mu \sim \mathfrak{p}_0$ is itself a distribution (e.g., a Gaussian or a point-cloud), \emph{not} a random variable.\looseness-1} Our goal is to learn a vector field that transports the family of measures $\mathfrak{p}_0$ to the family $\mathfrak{p}_1$.
-To accomplish this, we pass in the McCann interpolation $\mu_t$ and optimal velocity field $v_t$ in the Riemannian FM objective \eqref{eq:rfm_obj}, resulting in our Wasserstein FM (WFM) objective:
+Let $\mf p_0$ and $\mf p_1$ denote probability measures over the Wasserstein space.
+Our goal is to learn a vector field that transports the family of measures $\mathfrak{p}_0$ to the family $\mathfrak{p}_1$.
+WFM learns to map source to target by regressing onto Wasserstein geodesics between samples $\mu \sim \mathfrak{p}_0$ and $\nu \sim \mathfrak{p}_1$.\footnote{Crucially, we are \textit{not} learning the OT map between $\mathfrak{p}_0$ and $\mathfrak{p}_1$.} To accomplish this, we pass in the McCann interpolation $\mu_t$ and optimal velocity field $v_t$ in the Riemannian FM objective \eqref{eq:rfm_obj}, resulting in our Wasserstein FM (WFM) objective:

-As mentioned in the introduction, our two use-cases of interest are flow matching over (1) families of point-clouds, and (2) families of Gaussian distributions.
-While the theory outlined in~\cref{sec:wass_background} explicitly requires continuous distributions to ensure all objects are well-defined, the approximation of measures by point-clouds is reasonable for our applications and can be made computationally efficient courtesy of existing open-source packages~\citep{flamary2021pot,cuturi2022optimal}.
-In the case of Gaussian measures, the theory as described in~\cref{sec:bw_background} holds in full force.
-Our training algorithm is described in \cref{alg:WFM}, and \cref{supp_sec:training} contains precise details regarding our neural network parameterization.
+See \Cref{sec:wfm_derivation} for a derivation of this training objective.
+It remains to ensure that this objective describes valid conditional probability flows between families of distributions.

-Finally, we mention that both frameworks can be modified by training via the \emph{multisample FM} algorithm \citep{pooladian2023multisample,tong2023improving}.
-In brief, the idea is to augment the training regime by pairing the source and target minibatch samples according to some prescribed matching rule (instead of independent draws from both $\mf p_0$ and $\mf p_1$).
-We employ this augmentation during training, which we detail in \cref{app:multisample}.
+First and foremost, we require two levels of regularity on the distributions of distributions $\mathfrak{p}_0$ and $\mathfrak{p}_1$: